Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions

 Experimentally, we first validate the efficacy of our pre-training \texttt{Bagpiper}-Base, demonstrating that physical audio and rich captions can be translated bidirectionally with high fidelity across a suite of probing tasks.
-In terms of open-ended understanding, the fine-tuned \texttt{Bagpiper} surpasses the capabilities of its 7B competitor Qwen-2.5-Omni~\citep{xu2025qwen2}, achieving superior performance on both AIR-Bench \citep{yang2024air} and AudioBench \citep{wang2025audiobench}.
-Regarding generative tasks, \texttt{Bagpiper} significantly outperforms prior state-of-the-art text-to-audio models, TangoFlux \citep{hung2024tangoflux} and AudioLDM2-Large \cite{liu2024audioldm}, in an extensive A/B testing on complex generation prompts.
+Regarding generative tasks, \texttt{Bagpiper} significantly outperforms prior state-of-the-art text-to-audio models, TangoFlux \citep{hung2024tangoflux} and AudioLDM2-Large \citep{liu2024audioldm}, in an extensive A/B testing on complex generation prompts.
 Beyond these quantitative metrics, we observe emergent model behaviors that transcend the scope of current evaluation protocols; we invite readers to explore these qualitative examples on \href{https://bagpiper-cmu.github.io/}{\texttt{Bagpiper} Home Page}.
-To facilitate reproducibility and future research, we commit to releasing our code, data, and trained models.
+In terms of open-ended understanding, our \texttt{Bagpiper} achieves comparable capabilities with its 7B competitor Qwen-2.5-Omni~\citep{xu2025qwen2} and AudioFlamingo3~\citep{af3}, \revtext{with competitive results on both AIR-Bench \citep{yang2024air} and AudioBench \citep{wang2025audiobench}.} To facilitate reproducibility and future research, we commit to releasing our code, data, and trained models.